maxxiimo/the-front-end-manifesto/foundation-styles.md

 NOTE: You may have noticed that only our base application file uses the .scss syntax, while all other other partials use the .sass syntax.
 This is perfectly fine and done so because of my own personal preference to use .sass where I can.

+NOTE: Why the "desktop" subfolder?
+To better organize desktop/tablet specific files.
+In the [next chapter][Chapter 3] we will create another subfolder called "mobile".
+Files outside of these two folders are common to both device types.

 Organization
 ------------